The Plot (novel): Reception

 This novel has been well received.
 Elizabeth Egan of the New York Times says: "...I will say that I think 'The Plot' is [Korelitz's] gutsiest, most consequential book yet.
 It keeps you guessing and wondering, and also keeps you thinking...[the] weighty questions mingle with a love story, a mystery and a striver's journey — three of the most satisfying flavors of fiction out there."
 Maureen Corrigan of The Washington Post writes: "The plot of The Plot is so ingenious that it should be assigned as required reading in the very MFA programs it pinions, both as a model of superior narrative construction and as a warning of the grim realities of the literary life to naïve wannabe writers."
 Tom Nolan of The Wall Street Journal writes: "Ms. Korelitz's book deftly intersperses chapters from 'Crib,' and it becomes a struggle for Jake to separate his own fiction from the real-life events he believes inspired Evan's tale.
 "The Plot" is wickedly funny and chillingly grim, and like the novel Evan hoped to create, it deserves to garner all the brass rings.

 Judith Reveal, reviewing for the New York Journal of Books, writes: "Korelitz tends to write heavy in narrative with an abundance of parenthetical asides.... she lays out a strong story without distractions....
 To say the end of the story is a real twist would be a huge understatement..."

-In Bethanne Patrick's review of the novel for NPR, she claims one of the most enjoyable things in the novel "is the [early] encounter between Jacob Finch Bonner and his student Evan Parker...white male writers [who] have brief literary fisticuffs during a class..."
+In Bethanne Patrick's review of the novel for NPR, she claims one of the most enjoyable things in the novel "is the [early] encounter between Jacob Finch Bonner and his student Evan Parker...white male writers [who] have brief literary fistcuffs during a class..."
 However, Patrick later writes, "It might be, from a writer of Korelitz's talent, that I wanted and expected a more fiendish and psychologically driven book.
 Instead, this 'Plot' falls flat."